Robust Joint Message and State Transmission under Arbitrarily Varying Jamming: Introduction

 The rest of this paper is organized as follows.
 The definitions of the channel model and main results are provided in Section \ref{sec: models and results}.
 Special cases for binary-output channels are discussed in Section \ref{sec: binary case}.
-Sections \ref{sec: proof of achievability of strictly causal} and \ref{sec: proof of achievability of noncausal case} present the proof of the main results.
 Section \ref{sec: conclusion} concludes this paper.
+All the proofs are provided in the appendices.